Student Grant Program - Guidelines

 If your idea does not fall within MSF’s mission, you will be provided with:

-** Note: in the time between completing the Notice of Interest Form and the submission of your final Full Student Grant Application, your project idea can evolve and change in scope. **
+** Note: in the time between completing the Notice of Interest Form and the submission of your final Full Student Grant Application, your project idea may evolve and change in scope. **

-Taking the information you received in Step 2, you can proceed to work on and then submit the Full Student Grant Application.
-Students may either complete the online Full Student Grant Application Form or submit the information requested in an alternative format (e.g., Google Slides, FlipGrid, etc.).
-A detailed budget using the MSF Budget Sheet is required regardless of format.
+Taking the information you received in Step 2, you can proceed to work on and then submit the Full Student Grant Application via the the online Full Student Grant Application Form.
+A detailed budget using the MSF Budget Sheet is required.

 NOTE: